 - This training is fully government-subsidised under JobTrainer

-The nationally accredited Certificate III in Air-conditioning and Refrigeration will give you the skills to become a qualified air-conditioning and refrigeration mechanic in a high demand industry.
+The nationally accredited Certificate III in Air-conditioning and Refrigeration will give you the skills to become a qualified air-conditioning and refrigeration mechanic.
 You will also be eligible to apply for your Restricted Electrical Licence and Full Refrigeration Handling Licence.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Fabricate, assemble and dismantle components

 - Install and commission air conditioning and refrigeration systems